 1 - Tell us how your project(s) were started.

-between me and my long time friend Jon Teague (drums), Eric Harris on guitar,
+a project between me and my long time friend Jon Teague (drums), Eric Harris

-and the late Doug Ferguson on keyboards.
-Jon and I had jammed off an on for
+on guitar, and the late Doug Ferguson on keyboards.
+Jon and I had jammed off

-several years, just bass and drums, when he wasnt working in actual bands (I
+an on for several years, just bass and drums, when he wasnt working in actual

-hadnt the money or transportation at the time to totally dedicate myself to
+bands (I hadnt the money or transportation at the time to totally dedicate myself

-a band).
-Eventually, when his last band before us dissolved, we decided WE were
+to a band).
+Eventually, when his last band before us dissolved, we decided WE

-going to do something.
-We wanted to make music that was challenging to both
+were going to do something.
+We wanted to make music that was challenging to

 2 - What does music, in it's entirety, mean to you?